 The recipients of the NTBA Scholarships will attend an NTBA Roundtable as our guests and will be recognized as the recipients of this honor during the conference.
 The scholarship recipients will be reimbursed for up to $400 in transportation costs and $400 in lodging/meal costs.

 The NTBA believes that furthering the education of the next generation of town builders in the fundamentals we all hold so dear is the best way of honoring those who paved our way.

 To contribute to the fund, please click here.

 Fall 2018: Matthew Petty and Thomas Dougherty, Emerging Developer Recipients

 Spring 2018: Eddy Kalinda of Judson University, and Jania Washington of Auburn University

 Fall 2017: Roman Munoz of Judson University and Matthew Obringer of the University of Cincinnati (Pictured Above)

 Spring 2017: Ryan Faulkner and Kyle Lui

 Fall 2016: Lucas Stegeman

 Thank you for your interest in applying for the National Town Builders Association’s (NTBA) scholarship to attend a NTBA Roundtable.
 We look forward to reading your application.
-Applications for the 2018 Spring Roundtable are now closed.
-To apply for the 2018 Fall Roundtable, please respond to each question and submit your application, resume, and professor recommendation no later than midnight Wednesday, August 1st, 2018.
+To apply for the 2019 Spring Roundtable, please respond to each question and submit your application, resume, and professor recommendation no later than midnight March 15, 2019.